 How to be a Better Girlfriend

-Jonathan and I were having an email exchange today and he confessed to not knowing “when to say attagirl or she’s a (insert colorfully appropriate adjective)” in support of a female friend.
-Seeing that I’ve mastered the art, I created a little “how to” guide to help him along the way.
+Jonathan and I were having an email exchange today and he confessed to not knowing “when to say attagirl,” or “OMG, girlfriend!
+You were wronged!
+What an (insert colorfully appropriate adjective)!” in support of your female friend.
+Seeing that I’ve mastered the art of being doggedly loyal, I decided to create a little “how to” guide to help him along.

 Here’s the key to being doggedly loyal when it comes to your friends.
 The most important rule to remember is there is no fence sitting on an issue.
 You always choose a side and the right side is the one your friend is standing on.
 If your friend says they were wronged, then it’s 100% gospel, they were wronged.
 Don’t even worry yourself with trying to see both sides.
 There are no two sides.
 There’s the one side.
 The one your friend is on and let me say again for emphasis, that’s the “right” side.

 The only time you need to worry about offering an unbiased opinion is when the problem might split a good friendship.
 If you tap into your psychic powers where you can divine the future and that future is looking a tad bleak then you might timidly offer up your differing opinion.
 Do this only after the person has finished venting because differing opinions = bad 99% of the time.
 Do it in a meek way.
 Approach the friend quietly, keeping your head low and eyes averted to the ground.
 If the friend shows any signs of aggression, tuck into a little ball and cover your head.
 If that doesn’t work, roll onto your back and stick your arms and legs straight up into the air.
 There’s a good chance the friend will mistake you for dead and just move on.